 DPI, PPI, and the Confusion That Causes Blurry Prints

-PPI (pixels per inch) describes the file — how many pixels map to one inch at a given size.
-DPI (dots per inch) describes the printer — how many ink dots it places per inch.
+PPI (pixels per inch) is a property of your file.
+It says how many pixels map to one inch at a given print size.
+DPI (dots per inch) is a property of the printer, describing how many ink dots it places per inch of paper.
 A 300 PPI file on a 1,200 DPI inkjet looks sharp because four dots per pixel render smooth gradients.
-The terms get swapped everywhere; most shops say DPI when they mean PPI.
-Match the PPI they ask for and ignore the hardware DPI — that is their concern.
+The terms get swapped everywhere.
+Most shops say DPI when they mean PPI.
+Match the PPI they ask for and ignore the hardware DPI.
+That's their concern.
 The Adobe Photoshop docs explain this relationship well.

 300 DPI is the standard for anything viewed at arm’s length: business cards, brochures, photo prints.
-At that density the eye cannot resolve individual pixels from about 12 inches away.
-But the rule is not universal.
+At that density the eye can't resolve individual pixels from about 12 inches away.
+But the rule isn't universal.

-A billboard viewed from 50 feet needs only 15–30 DPI because distance does the work pixels cannot.
-A trade-show banner at 6 feet works at 100–150 DPI.
-A fine-art reproduction on archival paper might demand 360 or 600 because the viewer stands inches away.
+A billboard viewed from 50 feet needs only 15 to 30 DPI because distance does the work pixels can't.
+Step closer and the requirement scales: a trade-show banner at 6 feet works at 100 to 150 DPI.
+For fine-art reproduction on archival paper where the viewer stands inches away, 360 or 600 is closer to the right answer.
 Ask your printer for their recommended PPI at your specific size before assuming 300 is enough or overkill.

 Cropping and Scaling: How Resizing Destroys Effective Resolution